evaristoc/reversing/_posts/2024-07-15-rosetta-code-circles-between-two-points-problem.markdown

         <div class='step' data-step='4'>
             <div class="explain">
                 <p>A circle could be defined as "<strong><i>all the points from the same distance called the</i> radius <i>to a point called the</i> center</strong>".
 That means that in order for our points A and B to be part of a circle, they have to be at a distance of radius <i>r</i> to the center of that circle.</p>
-                <p>Under the previously stated conditions, how many circles would contain our two points if we don't have a specific radius?</p>
+                <p>Under the previously stated conditions, how many circles would contain our two points if we don't specify any radius?</p>
             </div>
         </div>
         <div class='step' data-step='5'>